 Imagine you are studying botany and you opened a textbook and on page # 1 is a random excerpt of text, page #2 is the heading of chapter #4 with a picture of the author, then a picture of some flower, and thirty pages later is the table of contents – it would be frustrating!
 You want things organised well so it is very logical to read the book from cover to cover, or alternatively to jump to a specific section.
 This is why books have chapters, headings, images that correlate to the text beside them and so on.
 If you do this for your website, Google et al will love you for it.

-Say for example that you have a building business, then your site’s home page will have that as its focus keyword – showing Google that is what you do.
+Time for a practical example: Say for example that you run a business that builds homes for local residents in Nairobi, then your site’s home page will have that as its focus keyword – showing Google that is what you do.
 So maybe you would say:

 Main keyword: builder